Jean-Urbain Guérin: Life

 Cavalry officer's sabre with Hungarian hilt, offered to Guérin by Kléber, musée historique de Strasbourg.

-Pierre-Louis Roederer, engraving by Franz Gabriel Fiesinger after a drawing byJean Urbain Guérin.
+Pierre-Louis Roederer, engraving by Franz Gabriel Fiesinger after a drawing by Jean Urbain Guérin.

 Born in Strasbourg, he was the son of the engraver Jean Guérin of that city.
 His brother Christophe Guérin (1758-1831) became a painter and engraver, whilst Jean-Urbain's nephew Gabriel-Christophe Guérin (1790-1846) became a painter.
 Jean-Urbain trained under his father then under Huin.
 Like Prévost and Amat, Guérin did his final training under Jean-Baptiste Regnault.
 He was sent to Paris with Jean-Baptiste Kléber, a childhood friend, and worked among natives of Alsace who happened to be in Paris, particularly Jean-Baptiste Weyler, who advised him to specialise in miniature painting.

 He took an apprenticeship under Jacques-Louis David before working with Jean-Baptiste Isabey, seven years Guérin's junior, after meeting him in David's studio.
 David commissioned a portrait of one of his daughters from Guérin just before her marriage - Guérin accepted but only on the condition that David would pose his daughter for him.
 Marie-Antoinette became his main patron and protector.
 By 1792 he was a member of the Filles Saint-Thomas section of the National Guard, with whom he defended the royal family against the sans-culottes during the Demonstration of 20 June that year.

 He was suspected under the Reign of Terror and left France to join Desaix's division during Napoleon's Egyptian campaign, only returning in 1799 under the French Consulate.
 He then entered the service of Napoleon's wife Joséphine de Beauharnais and exhibited at the Paris Salon until 1827.
 He died in Obernai on 29 October 1836.